 - Tobacco usage

-Does drug addiction affect my life insurance rates?
+Does a past drug addiction affect my life insurance rates?

 Yes.
-Any history of drug use affects how much you pay for your life insurance policy.
-How much you’ll pay depends on the severity of your addiction and how long you’ve been off drugs.
+Any history of drug use affects how much you pay for your life insurance policy, and it’s important to be completely honest in your application.
+The amount you’ll pay for coverage will depend on your insurer’s underwriting standards, as well as the severity of your past addiction and how long you’ve been clean.

 How do I get life insurance when I have a drug addiction?

-If you’re currently using hard drugs, your life insurance application will more than likely be denied.
+If you’re currently using drugs, your life insurance application will more than likely be denied.
 If you’re in recovery and have been clean for a while, you could take out a traditional life insurance policy.
+There are a few ways to go about that:

 Can I get a policy without a medical exam?